Omoshola Owolabi

 ZexRail is the production reference implementation that runs on top.

 The thread connecting all of it is short.
 Agents operating in financial and regulated environments cannot just be capable.
 They have to be auditable, correctable, and honest about what they do not know.
-Every project on this page is one answer to that constraint at a different layer of the stack.
+The reasoning layer gives them the right answer; the substrate gives them the memory and the identity to be held accountable for it; the settlement layer gives a third party the math to verify it.
+Every project on this page is one piece of that same constraint at a different layer of the stack.

 How I work